 10. Payment.

-(a) Within ten (10) days after this Agreement is fully executed, Seller shall prepare and deliver to Buyer a statement showing $1,200,000 due for the payment of the Capacity Price.
+(a) Within ten (10) days of the first day of each calendar month during the Term, Seller shall prepare and deliver to Buyer a statement showing $_____ due for the payment of the Capacity Price.
 Buyer shall make payment within twenty (20) days of receipt of such statement.

-(b) Seller shall prepare and deliver to Buyer by the fifteenth (15th) day of each calendar month a statement showing amounts owed for actual quantities of electrical energy delivered by Seller and received by Buyer hereunder in the prior calendar month.
+(b) Seller shall prepare and deliver to Buyer by the fifteenth (15th) day of each calendar month a statement showing amounts owed for actual quantities of electrical energy delivered by Seller and received by Buyer hereunder in the prior calendar month of the Term.
 Buyer shall pay Seller by check or wire transfer, as so designated by Seller, the net amount due at the address specified in Section 12 or to the financial institution so specified by Seller, as applicable, by the later of ten (10) days after receipt of the statement, or the twenty-fifth (25th) day of the month.
 If the payment date falls on a Saturday, Sunday, or legal holiday, payment will be made on the next business day.

 (c) Each Party or its representatives shall have the right at its own expense to examine during reasonable business hours the books, records, and meter data of the other Party to the extent necessary to verify the accuracy of any statement, charge, computation, or demand made under or pursuant to any of the provisions hereunder or compliance with any obligation hereunder.
 All payments made and received and statements issued shall be considered final and not subject to dispute two (2) years after each such payment or statement.